 You don’t have to pay for cell phone insurance!
 There are several popular credit cards that offer cell phone protection and will pay to replace your stolen or damaged cell phone.

-In this post, I’ll explain how this benefit works and why the Uber Visa Card is the best option right now.
+In this post, I’ll explain how this benefit works and the best options…

 The free mobile phone insurance offered by credit card issuers is similar (but not identical) to what Verizon, Sprint, AT&T, T-Mobile and other wireless providers sell for $10 a month or more.